 Classic Exterior Shutters

-A building’s exterior shutters were originally designed for functionality.
-Today, however, their role is most often visual – like an accessory for the home.
-When shutters are designed as part of the overall exterior, they play an important role in establishing the correct solid to void relationship on each façade.
-The shutters are considered part of the window ensemble – another layer of information to the home’s façade and an architectural detail that pulls everything together.
+While shutters were originally designed for functionality, today their role is most often visual, adding an extra layer of character-rich architectural information to a home.
+When shutters are designed as part of the overall exterior, they play an important role in establishing the correct solid to void relationship on a structure’s façade.
+As such they are a key element of the overall window ensemble, and a detail that helps pull everything together.

-Originally, shutters were designed to control light, provide privacy, and help protect a home from the outside elements.
+Originally, shutters were designed to control light, provide privacy, and protect the interior from inclement weather.
 Historians believe shutters were first used in Ancient Greece and were constructed of marble with fixed louvers.
-The use of shutters quickly spread, and the material of choice became wood.
+The use of shutters continued through history, and over time wood became the material of choice.

 An example of paneled shutters.